 As Hearst’s fortunes were falling, those of a California businessman were rising.
 In 1949, 57-year-old J. Paul Getty purchased the Orpheus mosaic for his new ranch house in Malibu.
 Getty took great pride in the successful installation of the mosaic in his “Roman Room.”

 Sometime after Hearst’s death in 1951, James N. Evans, the former chief guard at San Simeon, bought the Villelaure mosaics from the Hearst estate for a fraction of their original value.
-Phil Berg, a famous Hollywood talent agent (Clark Gable and Judy Garland were his clients) and an avid art collector, learned of Evans’s lucky acquisition and in 1962 bought the mosaic of Diana and Callisto.
+Phil Berg, a famous Hollywood talent agent (Clark Gable and Judy Garland were his clients) and an avid art collector, learned of Evans’ lucky acquisition and in 1962 bought the mosaic of Diana and Callisto.
 (According to Berg, it was Hearst’s son Randolph who alerted him to the mosaic.
 The connection between Berg and the younger Hearst is not entirely clear, but perhaps the Hearst family’s Hollywood connections played a part.
 Berg later donated over 200 objects, including the Diana and Callisto mosaic, to LACMA.)

 Evans remained in possession of the Dares and Entellus mosaic until 1970, when he offered it to the J. Paul Getty Museum.
-Burton Fredricksen, the antiquities curator at the time, sent photos of the mosaic to Getty, who had taken up permanent residence in England and, though working remotely, remained actively involved in his museum’s acquisitions.
+Burton Fredricksen, the antiquities curator at the time, sent photos of the mosaic to Getty, who had taken up permanent residence in England and though working remotely, remained actively involved in his museum’s acquisitions.
 Fredricksen endorsed the mosaic for its high quality and excellent state of preservation.
 He also connected it to the Orpheus mosaic, as it was erroneously believed that the two mosaics came from the same excavation site.
 Fredricksen noted that the mosaic once belonged to Hearst and had a companion piece in Berg’s collection.
 Getty approved the Dares and Entellus mosaic for purchase.

 Reunited at Last

 For the past 30-plus years, these two mosaics from Villelaure have quietly resided in their respective Los Angeles museums.
-Now for the first time in over 100 years, they are reunited for public display.
+Now for the first time in over a hundred years, they are reunited for public display.
 To top it off, they are joined by the Orpheus mosaic, offering a glimpse into the now-dispersed Hearst collection and a space to compare and experience three superb Gallo-Roman mosaics from Southern France.

 A Postscript on Villelaure